w3c/wot/plugfest/2017-burlingame/preparation.md

 *Example: using HTTP*

 The application gets a value of a certain property of the device servient.
-For this purpose, it gets the URI for the property from TD of the device servient.
+For this purpose, it gets the URL for the property from TD of the device servient.

 (21) HTTP GET http://rps.example.com/lps1/Things/deviceName/Property/temperature<BR>
 Body: none<BR>

-The remote proxy gets the URI for the property from TD of the device servient registered in the repository. "glps.example.com" is global address which can be accessed from remote proxy.
+The remote proxy gets the URL for the property from TD of the device servient registered in the repository. "glps.example.com" is global address which can be accessed from remote proxy.

 (22) HTTP GET http://glps.example.com/Things/deviceName/Property/temperature<BR>
 Body: none<BR>

-The local proxy gets the URI for the property from TD of the device servient registered in the repository.
+The local proxy gets the URL for the property from TD of the device servient registered in the repository.

 (23) HTTP GET http://192.169.1.2/Things/deviceName/Property/temperature<BR>
 Body: none<BR>